Category Archives: Oregon

 (This ride is discussed as part of a much larger loop in Jim Moore’s 75 Classic Rides Oregon: the Best Road Biking Routes from Mountaineers Books.)

 I talk about the network of roads southwest of Eugene in the Briggs Hill Road/McBeth Road ride, which represents the area.
 It’s all very nice, but not much in the way of a “Wow!” factor.
 If you want something more intense, ride Siuslaw River Road.
 Bestrides actually has another ride on the same river, North Fork Siuslaw Road, but that one’s on the coast where the river, now much larger, meets the sea.
 This one is inland, near Hwy 5.
 Whereas the rest of the area is merely fine, Siuslaw River Road is great.
 It’s through a canopied riparian cedar/mossy maple/fern forest that is as pretty as anything Oregon has to offer, which means as pretty as Earth gets.
 I think you’ll see two houses.
-The road surface is glass.
+The road surface varies from good to glass.
 The contour for the first 12 miles of the ride is not-quite-flat—constantly rising and falling at 1-3%—and always meandering back and forth, so it offers constant effortless variety.
 The contour for the next 5.5 miles is a series of 0.5-1.0-mile climbs and descents, 5-7%, never seriously taxing or lasting long enough to lose the novelty.
-The descents are just at that pitch where you can carry some speed without having to ride the brakes, and the curves are sweetly shaped so you feel like a champ.
+The descents are short but outstanding, just at that pitch where you can carry some speed without having to ride the brakes, with the curves all sweetly shaped and banked so you feel like a champ.
 There is no traffic—on my last ride, midday on a Tuesday in August, on the ride out I encountered 0 vehicles (3 on the way back).
 A basically perfect ride.
 And you are in total control of the work load: since all the work is in the second half of the route, if you’re on a recovery day you can simply turn around when the climbing starts.

 https://ridewithgps.com/routes/37188383